PiotrIT2015/Codility/README.md

 * [Technologies](#technologies)

 ## General info
-This repository contains code snippets from Codility's trainings(professional site for developers).
+This reository contains code snippets from Codility's trainings(professional site for developers).

+**BinarGap** - Find longest sequence of zeros in binary representation of an integer.
+**CyclicRotation** - Rotate an array to the right by a given number of steps.
+**OddOccurrencesInArray** - Find value that occurs in odd number of elements.
+**FrogJmp** - Count minimal number of jumps from position X to Y.

 ## Technologies
 Project is created with: